Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Coda

-This property is used exactly once in the proofs of Theorems \ref{thm:local_para_Rosendal} and \ref{thm:Sacks_pres}, namely in Lemma \ref{lem:clopen_perf_U_strat}, to show that clopen sets are perfectly $\LU$-strategically Ramsey, via Lemma \ref{lem:analytic_gen}.
-Note that fullness (Proposition 3.6 in \cite{MR3864398}) and the $(p)$-property (Theorem 4.1 in \cite{Smythe:Filters_vector_space}) are both necessary for the clopen case of Theorem \ref{thm:local_Rosendal}, and so cannot be removed from our hypotheses here either.
+The strategic property is used in only one part of the proofs of Theorems \ref{thm:local_para_Rosendal} and \ref{thm:Sacks_pres}, namely in the proof of Theorem \ref{thm:local_para_1d}, the local version of the parametrized weak pigeonhole principle ($\dagger$), via an application of Lemma \ref{lem:H_dense}.
+Note that fullness (Proposition 3.6 in \cite{MR3864398}) and the $(p)$-property (Theorem 4.1 in \cite{MR4516184}) are both necessary for the clopen case of Theorem \ref{thm:local_Rosendal}, and so cannot be removed from the hypotheses of Theorem \ref{thm:local_para_Rosendal} either.

 We believe that Question \ref{ques:strat} would be resolved by finding the ``right'' proof of Theorem \ref{thm:local_para_Rosendal}.
-What we have in mind is a combinatorial (rather than metamathematical) argument in the style of Ellentuck's proof \cite{MR0349393} of the Galvin--Prikry--Silver Theorem and Pawlikowki's proof \cite{MR1075374} of the Miller--Todor\v{c}evi\'{c} Theorem, combined with arguments from \cite{MR2604856} and \cite{MR3864398} specific to the vector space setting.
+What we have in mind is a combinatorial (rather than metamathematical) argument in the style of Ellentuck's proof \cite{MR0349393} of the Galvin--Prikry and Silver Theorems, and Pawlikowki's proof \cite{MR1075374} of the Miller--Todor\v{c}evi\'{c} Theorem, combined with arguments from \cite{MR2604856} and \cite{MR3864398} specific to the vector space setting.